Yimkf/Yimkf.github.io/_research/2024-04-EMS-Actuated Hand-Objects.md

 3. An interaction system that combined EMS actuation, deep learning model, and data glove to enable users to perform gestural object retrieval tasks and be involved in interactive scenarios easily and immersively

-The electrode layout we provided, in which each finger is attached to an electrode.
+This figure shows the electrode layout we provided, where each finger has an electrode attached to it, responsible for actuating that finger.
 ![Electrode layout](../assets/images/Muscle.png)

-We show 8 examples of actuating gestures via EMS and the corresponding virtual object.
+This figure shows 8 examples of actuating gestures via EMS and the corresponding virtual object.
 ![Gestures actuated by EMS and the corresponding virtual object](../assets/images/EMSGesturesandObjects.png)

-We show how to recognize these gestures using the data from data glove and simple neural network.
+This figure shows how to recognize these gestures using the data from data glove and simple neural network.
 ![Using data from data glove to recognize gestures](../assets/images/GestureRecognition.png)

 Here is a demo video of the system in action: